Recipe reproduced with the kind permission of Michaela Bowes, M&J Confidence in Cooking

 Ask the children to get creative with their serving style to make it eye-catching and not only taste great but look delicious too.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; tear ingredients; crumble ingredients; whisk; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; chop using bridge/claw technique; tear ingredients; crumble ingredients; whisk; use weighing scales; garnish and decorate.

-Knife, chopping board, large mixing bowl, large serving spoon, measuring jug, fork.
+Knife, chopping board, large mixing bowl, large serving spoon, measuring jug, fork/whisk, weighing scales, measuring spoons.

 Mustard | Milk